-The ancient RECDRDS of Lodges beyond Sea, and of those in England, Scotland, and Ireland, for the Use of the Lodges in London:

-At the making of NEW BRETHREN, or when the MASTER shall order it.
+Extracted from the ancient RECORDS of Lodges beyond Sea, and of those in England, Scotland, and Ireland, for the Use of the Lodges in London: To be read at the making of New Brethren, or when the Master shall order it.

-The General Beads, viz.
+The GENERAL HEADS, viz.

-F God and Religion.
+I. F GOD and RELIGION.